Alfredo-Vargas/ai4im/README.md

 # Artificial Intelligence for Injection Moulding (AI4IM )
-- This is part of the Research Project Thomas More &amp; KU Leuven 2020-2022
+- This is based on the previously done Research Project Thomas More &amp; KU Leuven 2020-2022